 This is Week 4 of a Year of Living Productively

 This week I tested the ability of Ann Voskamp’s daily and weekly planner to help me get more done.
+Scroll to the end of this post to see my plan.
 I was super excited to use my new folder/clipboard (from Target) with the pages.
 I even bought new pens to use with it!
 Pretty nifty, huh?
 Here’s what I learned in my week of using these paper planners.

 How a Paper Planner Saved My Sanity This Week